 - the cropping practises under research are also aimed at reduce reliance on synthetic nitrous fertilisers.

-Find out more about soil carbon.
+Find out more about soil carbon on Eyre Peninsula.
 View the new CSIRO developed map of Australia's stored soil carbon and the Carbon Resolution video.